swatimahadevan/tp/docs/team/DG_svetha.md

 The command for adding notebook is implemented by the `ListJournalCommand` class that extends `Command`.

-A list of notebooks with their entries will be displayed.
+A list of notebooks along with their entries will be displayed.

 ## 2. Testing